90 Washington Street Redevelopment

 I was at the meeting yesterday, but I also wanted to submit my thoughts below in written form.
 My name is Matthew Kennedy.
 I’m a ward 5 resident.
 I live on Hudson Street, and I’m very active in Defund SPD.
 I’m here because I object to using the building for policing.
 Somerville promised a year and a half ago to “reimagine” policing, but has been extremely disappointing in the time since then.
 What has happened since then is horrific instances of the criminalization of children, the additional hiring of several new police officers, and a refusal to listen to residents of color such as myself who have demanded a reduction in the amount of resources devoted to policing.
 Instead, pro-police elected officials have selectively talked to more conservative and pro-police residents of color.
 They’ve used the voices of these people who they already agree with to launder their own opinions.
 It’s a racist tactic that allows our city to harm people of color all while claiming it’s something we asked them to do.
 My organization Defund SPD has done a massive amount of work since the summer of 2020.
 It’s led by people of color.
 We’ve mobilized thousands of residents to amplify our demands, but because we’re actually asking for substantive change, the city claims that we’re all white which they know isn’t true.
 Councilor Matt McGlaughlin is here tonight.
 I’m glad he’s here because he’s one of the people I have in mind.
 He’s pro-police.
 His brother is a cop.
 He’s not allowed to vote on matters relating to police, but he has absolutely used this racist tactic in the past year and a half.
 He’s repeatedly framed Defund SPD as a white organization, and belittled our demands based on that false assumption.
 The majority of our current and incoming city administration has not offered any solutions to the issues caused by policing that haven’t been already tried and proven ineffective.
 We do not need more diverse police.
 We do not need “community police”.
 We need to spend less money on policing and more money on things the community actually needs like social housing.
 I have multiple friends who have had to move out of the city because they couldn’t afford to stay here.
 Earlier this year there was an unhoused man who died because he didn’t have a warm place to sleep.
 There was a shooting that happened this summer because the roommates were arguing over rent money.
 We should be prioritizing bike safety, public transit, drug addiction, health care, and food insecurity.
 These are the biggest issues facing Somerville.
 Every dollar we spend on policing is a dollar we don’t spend on something else we need more.

-mkennedymsm asked over 2 years ago
+mkennedymsm asked about 3 years ago

 Hi Matthew, there's not much of a question here but I'll try to provide a little bit of information.
 This is covered in the FAQ's but the current public safety building in Union Square is obsolete and needs to be replaced.
 Furthermore, the property is part of the Union Square Redevelopment plan which, when implemented, will deliver things like more affordable housing to Somerville.